- Winking and ‘uncontrolled’ nervous movements, such as tapping a table, are considered impolite.

 - People are generally expected to take off their shoes before entering someone’s home.
 The host may offer slippers and guests are expected to accept the offer, even if the slippers are slightly small.

 - Often, a compliment is offered towards something in the host’s home.
-This gives to the host.
+This gives face to the host.

 - There is an expectation that respect will be shown to the eldest in the household.
 One of the most common ways is to always address them in a polite manner.